giavac/kamailio_ci/kamailio_testing/README.md

 In order to generate the requests from `http_async_client` we are using `sipp` to generate SIP requests.
 The target of the HTTP requests can be hardcoded in the Kamailio routing script, but it can also be passed via custom SIP headers, as we do.
 In this way several scenarios can be triggered without the need to modify the routing script.

+This approach has 4 phases:
+1. Build the Docker base images to be used later
+1. Run a container from a Kamailio base image, build a Kamailio version inside it, then create a new image with Kamailio ready to run
+1. Run all the containers
+1. Launch the tests

 # Testing http_async_client Kamailio module